reflex-frp/reflex-platform/README.md

 In the first line of the `rec`, we have supplied the argument `attrs`, of type `Dynamic (Map String String)`.
 The `Dynamic` value of the input is bound to `result`.
 The code for parsing this value has not changed.

 After we bind `result`, we use `mapDyn` again to apply a switching function to `result`.
 The switching function checks whether the value was successfully parsed.
 If it was, we get the `Map` of attributes representing the valid state, otherwise we get the `Map` representing the error state.
-The result is a `Dynamic (Map String String)`, which is the type `input'` expects to receive.
+The result is a `Dynamic (Map String String)`, which is the type `textInputConfig_attributes` expects to receive.

 The complete program now looks like this: